+.
 The village police in the early days of British rule was not a creditable institution, but, such as it was, it was based on the old system.
 The village watchman and the village headman could not be dispensed with.
-'With the decline of the Mughal power the system of police fell into great disorder, and the petty chiefs and Zamindars, no longer dreading punishment from used their adherents to ravage and plunder the lands of their neighbours.
+"With the decline of the Mughal power the system of police fell into great disorder, and the petty chiefs and Zamindars, no longer dreading punishment from above, used their adherents to pavage and plunder the lands of their neighbours.
 This evil example was followed by the village headmen and the village police.
-Most of the latter became thieves themselves, and many of the former harboured criminals and convived at crime for a share of the booty.......This was the state of things which the British found in the early days of their rule, and as a first step towards reform the Zamindars were relieved of their police duties, which were transferred to the District Magistrates, each district being divided into small police jurisdictions with an area of about 20 square miles.
-This formed the charge of a daroga who had under him twenty to fifty armed men, and was also givenauthority over the village watchmen."2 This system, however, proved a failure.
-Reform and re-organisation of the police have been going on ever since.
+Most of the latter became theeves themselves, and many of the former harboured criminals and connived at crime for a share of the booty.......This was the state of things which the British found in the early days of their rule. and as a first step towards reform the Zamindars were relieved of their police duties, which were transferred to the District Magistrates, each district being divided into small police jurisdictions with an area of about 20 square This formed the charge of a daroga who had under him twenty to fifty armed men, and was also given authority over the village watchmen."+ This system, however, proved a failure.
+Reform and re-organisation of the solice has been going on ever since.

-The earliest courts established by the Company were very largely made up of the sort of judicial machinery that had existed under Mahomedan rule.
-In 17721 a Diwani or Civil Court, and a Foujdari or Criminal Court were established for each provincial division or Collectership as it then existed.
+The earliest courts established by the Company were very largely made up of the sort of judicial machinery that had existed under Mahamedan rule: In 1772 a Diwani or Civil Court, and a Foujdari or Criminal Court were established for each provincial division or Collectorship as it then existed.
 The Collector on the part of the Company presided over the Civil Court.
-The Kazi and Mufti2 of the district and two Moulvis sat in the criminal court to administer the Mahomedan Law of crimes.
+The Kazi and Muftit of the district and two Moulvis sat in the criminal court to administer the Mahomedan Law of crimes.
 It was the collector's duty to see that the proceedings were regular and the decision fair and impartial.
-An appeal lay from the Civil Court to the Sadr Diwani Adalat which consisted of the President and Members of Council, assisted by the native officers of the khalsa or exchequer; and from the Criminal Court to the Nizamat Adalat which consisted of a Chief Officer of Justice appointed by the Nawab Nazim, and the Head Kazi and Mufti and three eminent Moulvis.
-The proceedings of the Nizamat Adalat were subject to the control of the President and Council.3
+An appeal lay from the Civil Court to the Sadr Diwani Adalat which consisted of the President and Members of Council, assisted by the native officers of the khalsa or exchequer; and from the Criminal Court to the Nizamat Adalat which coasisted of a Chief Officer of Justice appointed by the Nawab Nazim, and the Head Kazi and Mufti and three eminent Moulvis.
+The proceedings of the Nizamat Adalat were subject to the control of the President and Council.t

-1 The Government of India.
-By Sir Courtenay libert. p.
-401.
+^{} The Government of India.
+By Sir Courtenay Ilbert. p.
+48

-The Imperial Gazettee PERIAL IV. p.
++ The Imperial Gazetteer of India.
+Vol IV. p.
 386.